nishimura5/timeline_kun/tests/README.md

 	- CSV loading and validation tests using fixture files under `tests/fixtures/`.

 ## Fixtures

+The fixtures cover cases such as:

+- Invalid or missing headers (missing required columns)
+- Invalid `fixed` codes (only `start` or `duration` are accepted)
+- Missing values in required fields
+- Temporal inconsistencies (e.g., start times that go backwards, or overlaps)
+- Last-row edge cases where an end time cannot be inferred
+- Text encoding detection:
+	- Accepts UTF-8 and Shift-JIS
+	- Rejects unsupported encodings

 Fixture CSVs live in `tests/fixtures/`.
 They are used mainly by `test_file_loader.py`.